Electrolyte Replacement Recipe

 ½ teaspoon of cream of tartar

-1 tablespoon of Lemon/lime juice
+1 tablespoon of lemon or lime juice

 Stevia or Monkfruit to taste

-Optional: ½ teaspoon of baking soda
+OPTIONAL: ½ teaspoon of baking soda

 • Related Articles